harshvse/TacticalGridGame/README.md

-# A-star-PathFinding-Unity
+Tactical Grid Game

-My Implementation of A* algorithm in Unity 3d and C#
+An Optimized heap A* algorithm based path finding game.

 To run the game clone the repo and open the folder using unity then build and run the game.